 $95,000 for additional patrols during the summer at Wollaston Beach and Furnace Brook Parkway

-$75,000 for Quincy Housing Authority to install new security systems
+$75,000 for Quincy Housing Authority to complete security upgrades in senior housing facilities

 $50,000 for Germantown Neighborhood Center